sirius-ms/sirius/README.md

 values.
 The slider allows you to define min and max values.
 XLogP is calculated using the CDK development kit \[1\].

-The green and red squares are some visualization of the CSI:FingerId predictions and scoring.
-All green squares represent molecular structures that are found in the candidate structure and are predicted by CSI:FingerId to be present in the measured compound.
+The green and red squares are some visualization of the CSI:FingerID predictions and scoring.
+All green squares represent molecular structures that are found in the candidate structure and are predicted by CSI:FingerID to be present in the measured compound.
 As lighter the square as more likely is the predicted probability for the presence of this substructure.
 As larger the square as more reliable is the predictor.
 The red squares, however, represent structures that are